cran-task-views/Epidemiology/Epidemiology.md

   susceptible-infectious-recovered epidemic in a population with demographic variation in contact patterns and susceptibility to disease, as discussed in [Miller (2012)](https://doi.org/10.1007/s11538-012-9749-6).
+- `r pkg("shinySIR")`: A Shiny graphical interface to interactively explore simple SIR models.
+Users can also provide their own ODEs.

 ### Transmission tree reconstruction